MCU-Wide Timing Side Channels and Their Detection: Conclusion

 \section{Conclusion}

 In this paper, we present a novel formal verification methodology for detecting timing side channels in MCU-style SoCs.
-The method detected a so far unknown type of timing side channel attack which allows the attacker to record information about a victim task's memory access behavior.
-We demonstrate that the method is scalable for an SoC of realistic size and can prove the SoC to be secure w.r.t. the security objective after we implemented a conservative countermeasure.
-Our future work will explore new countermeasures, including introducing secure time slots in the interconnect's arbitration mechanism.
+The method detected a so far unknown variant of a timing side channel attack which allows the attacker to record information about a victim task's memory accesses without requiring cache footprints or access to hardware timers.
+We demonstrate that the method is scalable for an SoC of realistic size and can prove the SoC to be secure w.r.t.\ the security objective after we implemented a conservative countermeasure.
+Our future work will explore a UPEC-SCC driven design methodology leading to new and less conservative countermeasures.